themitosan/R3ditor/Roadmap.md

 - Add more options to patch!

 ## ARD Map File
+- ~~Create a tool to extract RDT from ARD files~~
 - Almost everything!

+## RE3SET (Settings Editor)
+- ~~Add Starting Items (GameCube not inclused)
+- Add option to change starting position
+- Add option to change starting map
+- Add option to change max health
+- more things to come in this list!

 ## Advanced and Long-Term Goals
 - ~~Create a updater~~